Part 1 in a 5-part series about how to decorate your Christmas tree.

 By the way, taking photos of each of these steps wasn’t so easy, so I hope you can tell how I did the grape things okay.

 The next thing we do is put little bows on the branches.
 These are from the first year I had the tree and they are still in great shape.
-I recommend using wired ribbon for this because it will hold its shape better.
-I just bought several spools at a craft store, tied the bows and then used craft wire to secure them to the branches.
+Use wired ribbon for this because it will hold its shape better.
+I purchased several spools at a craft store, tied the bows and then used craft wire to secure them to the branches.
 The craft wire stays on while they are in storage and all I have to do each year is fluff them up so they don’t look smooshed and they’re good to go.

-Okay, that’s where we’re stopping for Part One.
-This is what our tree looks like so far, with only lights, flowers, grapes and a few bows.
-And it’s already so pretty!
+That’s where we’re stopping for Part One.
+This is what our tree looks like so far, with only lights, flowers, grapes, and a few bows.
+It’s already so pretty!